kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-own-domain.md

   Gardener cluster
   </summary>

 If you use a Gardener cluster, add an annotation for the `DNSProvider` and `DNSEntry` Custom Resources (CRs).
-The annotation allows the DNS source controllers watch resources on the default cluster and create DNS entries on the target cluster.
-The annotation should looks as follows:
+The annotation allows the DNS source controllers to watch resources on the default cluster and create DNS entries on the target cluster.
+The annotation should look as follows:

 ```bash
   annotations: